idOwuraku/Dream-Vacation-App/README.md

 ### Backend
 1. Navigate to the `backend` directory.
 2. Run `npm install` to install dependencies.
-3. Set up your PostgreSQL database and update the `.env` file with your database URL.
+3. Set up your MySQL database and update the `.env` file with your database URL.
 4. Run `npm start` to start the server.

 ### Frontend